atharao/My-website/README.md

 1. Clone or download this repository.
 2. Open the `index.html` file in a web browser to view the portfolio website.

-Feel free to explore the live version of my portfolio website to see the actual content and animations.